 - For private blood tests: we recommend Medichecks

-Seek advice from your GP for NHS referral
+NHS fertility preservation is by referrral of your GP.
+Seek advice from your GP for NHS referral.

 Private providers can be recommended if needed.